 Meet Paul Peeters, Associate Professor at NHTV University Breda and Director of the Center for Sustainable Tourism and Transport in the Netherlands.
 His research is focused on the issue of tourism transportation and its effect on climate change.
-In the interview Paul Peeters shares his thoughts on the recent Paris Summit on Climate Change and aviation industry’s long way to go regarding climate friendliness.
+In the interview, Paul Peeters shares his thoughts on the recent Paris Summit on Climate Change and the aviation industry’s long way to go regarding climate friendliness.

 - How Paul Peeters’ view on sustainability and tourism has changed since he first heard about the concept;

 - Why it is so difficult to identify sustainable destinations;

 - Why transport is so important but often overlooked when measuring the environmental impact of tourism;

 - The main technical issue which prevents us from enjoying more sustainable aviation;

 - The outcome of the UN Climate Change Conference in Paris in 2015.

 Paul, do you remember the first time you heard about sustainability in a tourism context – and your initial thoughts?